eugenium/LearnGraphDiscovery/README.md

 # LearnGraphDiscovery

-Example code for the paper https://openreview.net/pdf?id=HJOZBvcel
+Example code for the paper https://arxiv.org/abs/1605.06359 Please cite our ICML paper if you find this code useful

 Basic python dependencies needed: sklearn